Salagdoong Beach - The Best Beach on Siquijor

 Or an alternative is to use an offline map.
 We use Maps.me which doesn’t always give an accurate travelling time but this route for Salagdoong beach is accurate.

-If you head South from San Jose and stick to the main road after about 50 minutes you will come to the start of a forest.
+If you head South from San Juan and stick to the main road after about 50 minutes you will come to the start of a forest.
 Here take the right turn into the forest.
 The road enclosed by forestry leads to the beach.

 The best and most popular way of getting to Salagdoong beach and reaching all of the island’s waterfalls, beaches for sunset and all the best tourist spots is by scooter.